neo-project/docs/docs/en-us/reference/scapi/fw/dotnet/neo/NameService/Properties.md

 }
 ```

-After deploying the contract in cli, then you can invoke the contract by typing `invoke 0x2ba77f19d8294e9d32c59a18b005cc82353d6ccc properties [{"type":"String","value":"test.com"}]`，of which the response is shown as below：
+After deploying the contract in cli, then you can invoke the contract by typing `invoke 0x2ba77f19d8294e9d32c59a18b005cc82353d6ccc properties [{"type":"String","value":"test.com"}]`, of which the response is shown as below：

 ```json
 [{